jamesheald/COIN/README.md

 ### Parallel Computing

+The computational complexity of the COIN model scales linearly wit the number of simulations (obj.R).
+To reduce runtime, each simulation can be performed in parallel across multiple CPU cores.
+To engage parallel processing, use the maxCores property to specify the maximum number of CPU cores available for use.
+The default setting of maxCores is 0, which implements serial processing.

 This simulation performed inference based on a single sample of the observation noise, which transforms the perturbation into the state feedback.
 ### Performing online inference